flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 - Disabling signature verifications on any module installed or to be installed.
 - Enabling to read and write (the classic _peek and poke_) over any memory address, either using the Hypervisor (level 1) or the Kernel (level 2).
 - Activating hidden debug functions to install modules packaged as 'pkg' files.
 These didn't need to be signed with Sony's keys to work inside a CFW environment.
-- Enabling to mount disc image as there was a Blu-ray disc inserted.
+- Enabling to mount disc images as a virtual Blu-ray disc.
 - Restoring OtherOS and even enhance it by removing the restrictions imposed by the Hypervisor.
 The result was called OtherOS++.
 - Writing over Syscon EEPROM's database to enable to install any system version of choice.
 This is also known as _QA Toggling_.
 - Altering the style of XMB (i.e. removing the epilepsy warning, allow to take screenshots in-game, etc).